Please ensure Javascript is enabled for purposes of website accessibility

 It’s True by Mercer Mayer

 This is from Thomas Nelson’s Inspired Kids book series.
 Little Critter tells his friends and family a number of half-truths.
-One day he realizes that by twisting his words he is actually lying.
-Afraid to face his friends, Littler Critter decides to run away, but Grandpa comes along and teaches Little Critter the important lesson of telling the whole truth.
+One day, he realizes that by twisting his words, he is actually lying.
+Afraid to face his friends, Little Critter decides to run away, but Grandpa comes along and teaches Little Critter the important lesson of telling the whole truth.

 Teach Your Dragon to Stop Lying by Steve Herman